 |Sneezing into a tissue can contain the germs instead of letting them become airborne!|

-Here are some other simple precautions that you can take to guard against the flu or colds in general.
+Here are some other simple preventative measures that you can take to guard against the flu or colds in general.
 Sneezing, for instance, can launch about 40,000 moist droplets into the air, where they can stay alive for at least ten minutes, which is more than enough time to infect someone else or become infected.
 Instead of just sharing with others, sneezing into the crook of your arm will better contain the germs.

 Touching things and then putting those hands to rub our eyes or mouth is another way to invite infection.
 Often, we don’t think before you we do these things.
 What helps is packing a sample size bottle of hand disinfectant with you after shaking hands or after touching objects or using public facilities that have seen many hands.

 Speaking of what to keep extra clean is doorknobs, staircase railings, computer keyboards, phones, and counters.
 Paying more attention to wiping those surfaces down more often can better your odds of staying safe from colds.

 Getting more vitamin C and zinc can help in your body’s defense from a cold or flu and lessen the severity as well.